Yisas/magnus-effect/README.md

 The following resources were used for the development of this project.

 [`Glitter`](https://github.com/Polytonic/Glitter), a simple boilerplate for OpenGL that compiles and statically links every required library, listed below.
-_Note: the `bullet` physics library which ships as part of `Glitter` is taken out of this repository, as the goal of this project is to create a physics simulation through our own means._
+_Note: the [`bullet`](https://github.com/bulletphysics/bullet3) physics library which ships as part of the bundle is taken out of this repository, as the goal of this project is to create a physics simulation through our own means._

 * [`assimp`](https://github.com/assimp/assimp), a mesh loading library
 * [`glad`](https://github.com/Dav1dde/glad), an OpenGL function loader library
 * [`glfw`](https://github.com/glfw/glfw), a windowing and input library
 * [`glm`](https://github.com/g-truc/glm), an OpenGL mathematics library
 * [`stb`](https://github.com/nothings/stb), a texture loading library

+[`Learn OpenGL`](https://learnopengl.com/), an educational website for OpenGL from which some code is borrowed, namely for shader and model loading.